-We buy the seeds in lots of 100,000 animals from a local Maine hatchery, Muscongus Bay Aquaculture, Inc. When the seeds are delivered they are immediately placed into QBC’s upweller, a specialized tank system that functions like a nursery for infant oysters.
+We buy the seed from local Maine hatcheries.
+When the seeds are delivered they are immediately placed into QBC’s upweller, a specialized tank system that functions like a nursery for infant oysters.

-The oysters are then transferred to mesh bags, which are placed in our floating cages around Snow Island.
-From there the oysters require two to three years to reach maturity.
+The oysters are then transferred to mesh bags, which are placed in our floating cages around both Snow and Dogs Head Island.
+From there the oysters require two years to reach maturity.
 They are then sold to restaurants, markets and seafood distributors.

-At any given time we have about 300,000 oysters in the cages around Snow Island.
+At any given time we have about 600,000+ oysters in cages around Snow Island.
 Within a few years we intend to increase that number to almost one million.